When is the Nordstrom Anniversary Sale? When to shop, what to buy

 Tory Burch Georgia Pebble Leather Shoulder Bag ($238.80, originally $398; nordstrom.com)

-The perfect accent piece for your wardrobe, the Georgia Pebble Leather Shoulder Bag from Tory Burch is now 40% off.
-The bright yellow is a fun distinguisher from any other cross-body bag.
+The perfect accent piece for your wardrobe, the Georgia Pebble Leather Shoulder Bag from Tory Burch is 40% off.
+The bright yellow is a fun distinguisher from other cross-body bags.
 The best part is, it's practical for everyday use.
-Reviewers noted its functionally designed interior, which can hold everything you need for a day out -- phone, wallet, makeup, keys and more.
+Reviewers noted its functionally designed interior, which can hold everything you need — phone, wallet, makeup, keys and more — for a day out.

 BP.
 Twist Cross Strap Sandal ($24.90, originally $34.95; nordstrom.com)